Text-It/TextItCLI/docs/PRIVACY_POLICY.md

 We collect information that you voluntarily provide when using our Service, including:

 #### Account Information
-- Full name, username, and password (hashed using Argon2id)
+- Username and password (hashed using Argon2id)
-- Email address and phone number (for verification and security)
+- Email address (for account recovery and security notifications)
+- Public key for end-to-end encryption
+- Optional display name and status message

+#### Communication Data
+- Encrypted message content (only stored temporarily until delivered)
+- Message metadata (e.g., timestamps, recipient information)
+- Public keys of your contacts

+#### Usage Data
+- Commands executed
+- Feature usage statistics (anonymized)
-- Profile picture and biographical information
+- Error reports and crash data (optional)
 - Payment and billing information (for premium services)

 #### Content and Communications